moby-it/cosmic-jack/devlogs.md

 ## 27/12 23:03

 Seems to be working.
 It's ugly, it's true.
 But it might make a good game, while still being as ugly as it is.
 I have to gather emails to send the demo over next week.

+## 4/2/2025 13:35

+I'm working towards integrating music.
+Music is very important.
+I should sync some basic enemy animation with the beat.
+I've managed to get the beat time for each wave and now I have to sync this with an animation.
+Due to the fact that enemy colliders will change on animation, this **should** be something the player can leverage.